Martha's Vineyard (band)

-Martha's Vineyard were an Independent music, Alternative rock, Australian rock band, formed in Perth in May 1986 by lead singer, Peggy Van Zalm.
+Martha's Vineyard were an Australian rock band formed in Perth, Western Australia in May 1986 by lead singer Peggy Van Zalm.
 In June 1989 the group issued their debut self-titled album on rooArt, which was produced by Nick Mainsbridge.
 It peaked in the top 100 on the Kent Music Report Albums Chart.
 Australian musicologist, Ian McFarlane, described their sound as "reflective folk rock [which] mixed melancholy vocals, acoustic and electric guitars, gentle percussion and spacious arrangements to arrive at a harmonious and intriguing whole".
 They shared a similar sound and outlook to that of fellow Perth bands like The Triffids, The Honeys and Chad's Tree.
 Van Zalm's vocals drew positive comparisons with Patti Smith, Chrissie Hynde and Joni Mitchell.
-The group had toured nationally supporting Simply Red, INXS, Eurythmics, The Go-Betweens, Paul Kelly, The Triffids, Mental as Anything, proto-punk garage band The Saints and Weddings, Parties, Anything, before disbanding in 1990.
+The group had toured nationally supporting Mick Hucknall's Simply Red, INXS, Annie Lennox's Eurythmics, The Go-Betweens, Paul Kelly, The Triffids, Mental as Anything, proto punk band,The Saints and Weddings, Parties, Anything, before disbanding in 1990.
 By 1994 Van Zalm had launched her solo career.